ForkAwesome/Fork-Awesome/CONTRIBUTING.md

-# Contributing to Font Awesome
+# Contributing to Fork Awesome

 Looking to contribute something to Font Awesome? **Here's how you can help.**

 ## Requesting new icons